URI:

 Ok, to recap where we are:

-to prove that they have any contractual agreement to be
+prove that they have any contractual agreement to be there

-likewise cannot prove that they have a space(s) demised to them
+cannot prove that they have a space(s) demised to them via said

-that the car park requires a permit", but as yet we do not know
+the car park requires a permit", but as yet we do not know what

-what agreement this is, how it came into your possession, nor
+agreement this is, how it came into your possession, nor which

-is allocated to you (via the missing lease), and 1 is for
+allocated to you (via the missing lease), and 1 is for parking

-parking in a bay allocated to a third party (the housing
+in a bay allocated to a third party (the housing association).

 For the parking charge you have received for parking in your own